apernet/hysteria/README.md

   },
   "tun": {
     "name": "tun-hy", // TUN interface name
-    "timeout": 300, // UDP timeout in seconds "address": "192.0.2.2", // TUN interface address, not applicable for Linux "gateway": "192.0.2.1", // TUN interface gateway, not applicable for Linux "mask": "255.255.255.252", // TUN interface mask, not applicable for Linux
+    "timeout": 300, // Timeout in seconds
+    "address": "192.0.2.2", // TUN interface address, not applicable for Linux "gateway": "192.0.2.1", // TUN interface gateway, not applicable for Linux "mask": "255.255.255.252", // TUN interface mask, not applicable for Linux